 Never been much of a TV watcher, I am actually addicted to a Spanish TV show, ‘Grand Hotel’, for three weeks.
 Well, I should say ‘we’, because my husband is included.
-There are total three seasons, 70 episodes and we only watched them in the evenings.
-Started out from 2 episodes per night, we advanced to 3-4 episodes and last week we did 5-6 episodes every night.
+There is a total of three seasons and 70 episodes and we only watched them in the evenings.
+Started out with 2 episodes per night, we advanced to 3-4 episodes, and last week we did 5-6 episodes every night.
 In less than three weeks, we gobbled down all the episodes.
-Believe or not, we watched the last 28 episodes through You-Tube without English subtitles.
-Even we have no clue what the conversations are about, the ‘silent’ movies still grabbed our heart and kept us interested.
+Believe it or not, we watched the last 28 episodes through YouTube without English subtitles.
+Even though we have no clue what the conversations are about, the ‘silent’ movies still grabbed our hearts and kept us interested.
 It is surely Agatha Christy comes alive.

 I love mystery and suspense stories.
-I don’t usually read through a fiction, but I almost always do with John Grashan’s books.
+I don’t usually read through fiction, but I almost always do with John Grashan’s books.
 The twisted plots and the last big surprise are thrilling.
 And we love to analyze the characters and predict the next development.
-Entertaining factor is definitely there.
+The entertaining factor is definitely there.
 Addiction is not what I expected, but I do learn something from watching this classic TV show.

-The setting of ‘Grand Hotel’ is inside the former Palace of Magdelena which was a gift given by City of Santander to royal family King Alfeonso XIII as a summer palace (according to Wikipedia).
-In 1982, the palace was declared as a historical monument and now becomes a conference and meeting hall.
+The setting of ‘Grand Hotel’ is inside the former Palace of Magdelena which was a gift given by the City of Santander to the royal family of King Alfonso XIII as a summer palace (according to Wikipedia).
+In 1982, the palace was declared a historical monument and has now become a conference and meeting hall.
 It is supposedly the most visiting place in Santander, Spain.
-The location is in an idyllic countryside, sitting high above gorgeous rolling green hills and being surrounded by blue waters.
-The architecture is tastefully colorful and decoration splendidly classy.
+The location is in idyllic countryside, sitting high above gorgeous rolling green hills and surrounded by blue waters.
+The architecture is tastefully colorful and the decoration splendidly classy.

-While enjoying the beautiful backdrops, we noticed that almost every single clip of the video is a nice piece of photograph.
-It is the combination of a good composition, a preset lighting, a directed expression, a bevy of colors or (of course) a focal point.
-The photograph (the clip) is so mindfully spliced that our enjoyment is not just the story itself, we were going through large collection of great photos, one after the other, with our familiar and favorite characters as subjects.
+While enjoying the beautiful backdrops, we noticed that almost every single clip of the video is a nice piece of photography.
+It is the combination of good composition, preset lighting, a directed expression, a bevy of colors, or (of course) a focal point.
+The photograph (the clip) is so mindfully spliced that our enjoyment is not just the story itself, we were going through a large collection of great photos, one after the other, with our familiar and favorite characters as subjects.
 How cool is that!
 Chinese has an old saying, ‘隔行如隔山’.
 One profession can be very different from the other.
-I had no idea how movie clips are so sophisticated composed and how I adore the talents and expertise behind the scene!
+I had no idea how movie clips are so sophisticated and composed and how I adore the talents and expertise behind the scene!

 Oregon is not lacking waterfalls, but I have not taken much interest in shooting waterfalls.
 Somehow I felt the creamy look is not natural.
-But when the water color is transparent, it looks quite boring.
-There is a reason why most of the photographers produced creamy looking waterfalls.
+But when the watercolor is transparent, it looks quite boring.
+There is a reason why most photographers produced creamy-looking waterfalls.
 I decided to test it out and I have to admit that I like them better.